Snowflake-Applied-Field-Engineering/cortexchecker/CortexRoleTool/TEST_PLAN.md

-# Cortex Unified Tool - Test Plan
+# Cortex Tool - Test Plan

 ## Overview

-This document outlines the testing strategy for the Cortex Unified Tool, which combines role permission checking and agent permission generation.
+This document outlines the testing strategy for the Cortex Tool, which combines role permission checking and agent permission generation.

 ## Test Environment Setup